9 Normality Assumption

 So

-9.4.2 Confidence intervals for the expected mean of a new observation \(\mathbf{x}_{new}\)
+9.4.2 Confidence Intervals for the Expected Mean of a New Observation \(\mathbf{x}_{new}\)

-\[ \mathbb{E}[y_{new}] = \mathbf{x}_{new}' \boldsymbol{\beta}\] then we can consider, an estimate of this parameter, as:
+\[ \mathbb{E}[y_{new}] = \mathbf{x}_{new}' \boldsymbol{\beta}\]

 \[ t_{\mathbf{x}_{new}'\boldsymbol{\beta}} = \frac{\mathbf{x}_{new}'\hat{\boldsymbol{\beta}} - \mathbf{x}_{new}'\boldsymbol{\beta}}{\sqrt{\hat{\sigma}^2_{\mathbf{x}_{new}'\boldsymbol{\beta}}}}=\frac{\frac{\mathbf{x}_{new}'\hat{\boldsymbol{\beta}} - \mathbf{x}_{new}'\boldsymbol{\beta}}{\sqrt{\sigma^2_{\mathbf{x}_{new}'\boldsymbol{\beta}}}}}{\sqrt{\frac{\frac{\hat{\mathbf{e}}'\hat{\mathbf{e}}}{\sigma^2}}{n-p}}} \sim \chi^2_{n-p} \] where \(\hat{\sigma}^2_{\mathbf{x}_{new}'\boldsymbol{\beta}} = \hat{\sigma}^2 \mathbf{x}_{new}' (\mathbf{X}' \mathbf{X})^{-1} \mathbf{x}_{new}\).
 This quantity is distributed as a \(t\) with \(n-p\) degrees of freedom since: